noahzeldin/dissertation/reception_analysis_write_up.md

     “Politische Musik zu Brecht-Eislers ‘Maßnahme,’” *Der Anbruch* XIII, vol. 1, 1931.

-12. See appendix ***???*** for a complete list of these groupings.

-13. For instance, “music”, “musical” and “musically” have been grouped under the keyword *MUSIK*, so that they are counted as a single token, which of course increases their significance in the statistical analysis.\[12\] This practice is particularly relevant for German texts, because the same adjective with a different declination (e.g. *musikalische* versus *musikalischen*) would otherwise count as a separate token.
+12. For instance, “music”, “musical” and “musically” have been grouped under the keyword *MUSIK*, so that they are counted as a single token, which of course increases their significance in the statistical analysis.
+This practice is particularly relevant for German texts, because the same adjective with a different declination (e.g. *musikalische* versus *musikalischen*) would otherwise count as a separate token.

-14. On the other hand, I take my decision to group the various forms of *Lied*, the German word for song, and the Anglicism *Song* under a single token \[*LIED*\] to be rather harmless.
+13. On the other hand, I take my decision to group the various forms of *Lied*, the German word for song, and the Anglicism *Song* under a single token \[*LIED*\] to be rather harmless.

-15. Perhaps somewhat surprisingly, this keyword grouping appears most frequently in centrist articles (38% of appearances) on *The Mother* and much less frequently in leftwing articles (23%).
+14. Perhaps somewhat surprisingly, this keyword grouping appears most frequently in centrist articles (38% of appearances) on *The Mother* and much less frequently in leftwing articles (23%).

-16. Richard Biedrynski, “Gruppe junger Schauspieler im Komödienhaus.
+15. Richard Biedrynski, “Gruppe junger Schauspieler im Komödienhaus.
     Marxistische Theaterschule.
 Bert Brecht - Maxim Gorki: ‘Die Mutter,’” *Deutsche Zeitung*, Jan.
 18, 1932.

-17. D. J. Bach, “Die revolutionäre Aufgabe und der einzelne.
+16. D. J. Bach, “Die revolutionäre Aufgabe und der einzelne.
 ‘Die Maßnahme’, Lehrstück von Brecht und Eisler,” *Arbeiter-Zeitung*, Sept.
 24, 1932.
 The author is highly critical of the work’s plot and text and lukewarm on Eisler’s music but praises the performance and actually calls for additional performances to be organized.

-18. F.C.W. and P.H., “Das Oratorium von morgen,” *Berlin am Morgen*, Dec.
+17. F.C.W. and P.H., “Das Oratorium von morgen,” *Berlin am Morgen*, Dec.
 16, 1930.

-19. Hans Heinz Stuckenschmidt, “Ein politisches Oratorium.
+18. Hans Heinz Stuckenschmidt, “Ein politisches Oratorium.
 Brecht-Eisler ‘Die Maßnahme,’” *Berliner Zeitung*, Dec.
 15, 1930.
 See the discussion of Stuckenschmidt and his reception of The Measures Taken in Brecht et al., *Die Maßnahme*, ed.
 Krüger, 93.

-20. Paul Friedländer, “Die Maßnahme.
+19. Paul Friedländer, “Die Maßnahme.
 Zur Wiederaufführung im Großen Schauspielhaus,” *Welt am Abend*, Jan.
 24, 1931.

-21. Discussed in ch.
+20. Discussed in ch.
 1.8.

-22. Durus \[A. Kemeny\], “Die ‘Maßnahme’, ein Lehrstück,” *Arbeiterbühne und Film* (Feb.
+21. Durus \[A. Kemeny\], “Die ‘Maßnahme’, ein Lehrstück,” *Arbeiterbühne und Film* (Feb.
 1931).

-23. See L. Sp., “Musik im Propagandakampf.
+22. See L. Sp., “Musik im Propagandakampf.
 ‘Die Maßnahme’ in der Philharmonie,” *Vossische Zeitung*, Dec.
 15, 1930.

-24. These constitute 21% of articles on *The Mother*.
+23. These constitute 21% of articles on *The Mother*.

-25. Dümling, *Lasst euch*, 335-39 notes Brecht and Eisler’s desire to engage with a diverse working-class audience, including non-Communists, in the early 1930s.
+24. Dümling, *Lasst euch*, 335-39 notes Brecht and Eisler’s desire to engage with a diverse working-class audience, including non-Communists, in the early 1930s.

-26. As explained above, this is a collection of the various forms of the terms “learning” and “teaching.”
+25. As explained above, this is a collection of the various forms of the terms “learning” and “teaching.”

-27. Other terms related to pedagogy, “knowledge” \[*Wissen*\] and *Bildung* occur infrequently but are strongly associated with the leftwing press.
+26. Other terms related to pedagogy, “knowledge” \[*Wissen*\] and *Bildung* occur infrequently but are strongly associated with the leftwing press.
 All four instances of Bildung occur in just two Communist articles, both on *The Mother*.
 “Knowledge” \[*Wissen*\]